MasWag/FalCAuN/tutorial/tutorial.md

 cex abstract output: aaaa aaad aaae aaaf aaag
 ```

-The observation of the below input and output to the target system shows this output above.
+The following input and output to the target system shows this output above.
 ![](timeline.png)

 Intuitively the formula `[] ( output(3) < 120.000000 )` means that
 the velocity does not exceed `120`.
-And FalCAuN falsifies this specification by finding a counter-example.
+And FalCAuN falsifies this specification by finding a counterexample.
-This counter-example shows when `throttle` input keeps the max value `100`, full throttle, the velocity exceeds `120` in `20` ticks.
+This counterexample shows when `throttle` input keeps the max value `100`, full throttle, the velocity exceeds `120` in `20` ticks.

-The Mealy machine constructed by automat-learning from the target system is here.
+The Mealy machine constructed by an automata learning algorithm is shown below.
 This graph highlighting the violating path is described by the above `abstract input` and `abstract output`.
 ![](learned-mealy-machine.png)